JuttaAliisa/MommysSnackBar/README.md

 * The program displays warnings when the input are not in line with expected answers<br>

 ### STRUCTURE<br>
-The ordering system can be used by the client through a mock terminal that appears when the link is accessed.
+The ordering system can be used by the client through a mock terminal.
 The terminal was created using the Code Institute template found [HERE](https://github.com/Code-Institute-Org/p3-template) The program was made using Python as the programming language.
 The entire code can be found from run.py file.
 Heroku is running the program